Busiest holiday travel season in years is off to a smooth start with few airport delays

 Airlines have canceled just 1.2% of U.S. flights so far this year, the lowest in five years, but bad weather is always a threat.
 Transportation Secretary Pete Buttigieg has warned the government will be holding the airlines accountable to operate smoothly and treat passengers well if there are disruptions.
 Earlier this week, Transportation Department announced a settlement in which Southwest will pay $140 million for its meltdown last year.

-Early Friday, there were less than 40 flights cancelled nationwide in the U.S. and about 400 that were delayed, according to FlightAware.
+Some 70 flights had been cancelled in the U.S by early Friday evening and about 3,480 had been delayed, according to FlightAware.

+The Transportation Security Administration screened more than 2.6 million passengers on Thursday, which had been projected to be one of the busiest travel days, along with Friday and New Year’s Day.
+That’s short of the record 2.9 million that agents screened on the Sunday after Thanksgiving, since travel tends to be more spread over over Christmas and New Year’s.

+Travel has been strong this year — surpassing pre-pandemic levels — even though many Americans say they are worried about the economy.
+The TSA has already screened 12.3% more travelers than it had by this time last year and 1.4% more than in 2019.

 The nationwide gas price average Friday was $3.13 a gallon, down 15 cents from a month ago and about 3 cents more than this time last year, according to AAA.
 Average fares in October were 13% lower than a year earlier, according to the government’s latest data.